CharlesPikachu/musicdl/README.md

 # Citation

-If you use this project in your research, please cite this project.
+If you use this project in your research, please cite the repository.

 ```
 @misc{musicdl2020,
     author = {Zhenchao Jin},